 The Community Chair facilitates our YHHAP volunteer community and strengthens the bonds between YHHAP projects.
 (Fun is generously used to accomplish these goals.)
 The Community Chair also explores partnership opportunities in the Elm City and keeps in contact with our New Haven friends.
 Bio.

 The Membership Chair helps direct our members toward volunteer opportunities, ensuring our projects run at maximum efficiency and community needs are swiftly met.
 The Membership Chair welcomes all new members, and anyone interested in volunteering with YHHAP is encouraged to drop the Chair a line.
 Bio.

 The Fundraising Chair spearheads YHHAP's vital fundraising efforts, which support our projects and financially back local initiatives.
 The Fundraising Chair builds sponsor relationships and oversees development.
 YHHAP's largest annual fundraisers are the YHHAP FAST and YHHAP Professor Meals.
 Bio.

 All YHHAP projects are lead by Project Heads, which are associates of the YHHAP Board.
-Their contact information can be located with their respective projects, found on the Project Wheel.
+Their contact information can be located with their respective projects, found under 'Our Work'.